Aittitos Spata F.C.: Suspend

 But the data so far has changed.
 The Mesogeion teams one after the other entered the Athens Union Championship (EPAA).
 Then, Aittitos Spata commanders did not want to participate in the championship of the EPAA, as they said they did not want to share the proceeds of the games with Athens teams who did not have many fans.
 However, since then almost all the teams of Mesogeia and Athens participated in the championships of the EPAA, on the one hand, there were no teams available to play Aittitos Spata, and on the other hand, the football players of Aittitos Spata signed tickets to teams participated in the EPA championships.

 So, in 1961, Aittitos Spata was forced to stop running.
 From 1961 until 1966, a football club was prevalent in our city.
 The fact that some summer that did not have obligations to the Athens clubs, where our football players played, became some races of Aittitos Spata but can not be considered a club function.

 Interim period

 1962–1965

-Also, the existence of an independent team in 1962–1963 under the name "Thyella Spata" had no luck since after a few games and this team stopped its operation.
+Also, the existence of an independent team in 1962–1963 under the name "Thyella Spata" had no luck after a few games and this team stopped its operation.

-In 1965, however, some children who had the youthful thirst for football made a "neighborhood" team called "Olympiacos Spata" and played a ball in the abandoned Spata Stadium with independent teams from Athens, paying their pockets for the teams.
+In 1965, however, some children who had a youthful thirst for football made a "neighborhood" team called "Olympiacos Spata" and played a ball in the abandoned Spata Stadium with independent teams from Athens, paying their pockets for the teams.
 This move was the beginning, the spark lit by the flame for the immediate reopening of Aittitos Spata in 1966.